kirkrodrigues/yscope-docs/docs/index.md

 :link: https://github.com/y-scope/clp
 CLP (clp)
 ^^^
-A tool that can compress logs with higher compression than general-purpose compressors while allowing search without full decompression.
+A tool that can compress both text and JSON logs with higher compression than general-purpose compressors while allowing search without full decompression.
+CLP can run as a large distributed system and includes a UI.
 :::

 ::::